entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - > - The coding of *Qujingodus* is ?.

 60. Lateral rostral, shape of: rectangular (length/height ratio between 1.1 and 2.5) (0), elongated (length/height ratio between 2.6 and 5) (1), highly elongated (length/height ratio greater than 5) (2).  (ordered)
-> Clement *et al.* (in review), Character 60.
+> Clement *et al.* (2024), Character 60.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The shape of the lateral rostral is defined in terms of a ratio between the length of the element and the height (without taking into consideration the extend of the anterodorsal, anteroventral, and posterodorsal processes).
+> - Clement *et al.* (2024): "The shape of the lateral rostral is defined in terms of a ratio between the length of the element and the height (without taking into consideration the extend of the anterodorsal, anteroventral, and posterodorsal processes).
 Most coelacanths (more than 15 species out of 38 species including the outgroup Onychodus) have a length/height ratio of the lateral rostral around 3.
 The extreme values for our sample vary between 1.3 (*Onychodus jandemarrai*) and 10.7 (*Axelrodichthys araripensis*).
 The three character-states are defined in terms of the length/height ratio: rectangular (length/height ratio between 1.1 and 2.5) (0), elongated (length/height ratio between 2.6 and 5) (1), and highly elongated (length/height ratio greater than 5) (2).
 The three character-states have been ordered to form a morphocline."

 > - The coding of *Qujingodus* is ?.